 Why not make your own?

-Here’s a recipe from my good friend Ren Behan – it’s for Christmas gingerbreads but the recipe is the same, just make heart shaped ones and decorate with coloured icing with your lover’s name or a cryptic question?
+Here’s a link to a recipe from my good friend Ren Behan – it’s for Christmas gingerbreads but the recipe is the same, just make heart shaped ones and decorate with coloured icing with your lover’s name or a cryptic question?
 They might think you’ve forgotten them at Valentine’s but they’ll be delighted now with your home-made polish gift, and at least they’ll know it’s not been mass-produced.